 In L’Écriture, Semprun claimed that Juan’s death was a substitute or replacement for his own: ‘Il s’était suicidé, mort à ma place’ (p.
 317).
 This claim has often been interpreted in line with discussions of surrogate deaths, so that Juan becomes ‘a sort of sacrificial alter ego, killed off in order to make possible his author’s survival’, but in ‘passing through’ Juan, the experience of death is not substituted but rather is experienced as unexperienced.
-La Montagne does not communicate the experience of the author’s death but through an endless secondment of death to surrogate selves.
+La Montagne does not communicate the experience of the author’s death but suspends it through an endless secondment of death to surrogate selves.
 Following Freud, it is easy to identify Juan, Antoine and Karel as doubles or Doppelgängers – at once of Semprun and of each other – through a relationship that is ‘intensified by the spontaneous transmission of mental processes from one of these persons to the other […] so that one becomes co-owner of the other’s knowledge, emotions and experience’.
 This relationship duplicates or divides the self, so that each double simultaneously occupies roles of self and other.
 In other words, the double is a reproduction, ‘une re-présentation, une présentation à nouveau’ of the original self and thus is ‘not only itself but already other than itself’, it is ‘moi ailleurs et en même temps’.
 As an alternate self, the double therefore embodies the possibilities of immortality, and the Freudian unheimlicher Doppelgänger is an ‘insurance against the extinction of the self’.
 Although Juan dies at the end of the narrative, as a double his death is not the death of the self, but of an other self, and his doubles – Antoine, Karel and Semprun – live on, assuring the immortality of Juan’s memories and experiences.
 The experience that is exchanged through storytelling here is not an experience, but the unattainability of an experience that is exchanged – literally – from author to protagonist and from protagonist to protagonist.
 The experience of death is deferred, exchanged as unexperienced from subject to subject, so that exchange itself defers the arrival of death in two respects.
 Firstly, the narrative network of uncanny doubles and their shared terrains of experience and memories provides the groundwork for the exchange of death at the point of its assumed arrival from self to other self: Juan may die, but Juan’s other selves, the co-owners of his memories and experiences, live on.
 Secondly, as a storyteller, Semprun’s storied exchange of this un-experience, this lack of experience, is itself the deferral of his own death: if I am writing, I cannot be dead.
 The act of writing Juan’s suicide delays the arrival of the author’s death.